 Here's a list of examples:

-• a trainer's license from a sports association
+• a coaching license from e.g. a sports association

 • a volunteer or community service activity